i05nagai/memorandum/language/english_speaking.md

         * be entitled to do sth
     * give title
         * Her latest novel, entitled "The Forgotten Sex", is out this week.
+    * be entitled to
+        * full-time employees are entitled to receive health insurance
+    * to give sb the official right to do or have sth
+* entitlement
+    * the official right to have or do sth, or the amount that you have a right to receive
 * entail
     * to involve or make sth necessary
         * many investment entails risk